 Our human consciousness craves to be engaged and inspired.
 To be invited

 into an experience.
 That’s why it’s so easy to escape into media when our surrounding world ceases to produce moments of profound awe and wonder.
 Similarly, most of our offices have some common areas that could be more inspirational.
 Maybe it’s a waiting area near the entrance or even the back of a bathroom stall door.
-What areas exist in your everyday that have the potential to transform how you feel while your work?
+What areas exist in your every day areas that have the potential to transform how you feel while your work?

 ACTIVATE NOW: Choose one common area to transform using one of the inspirational ideas and supporting resources you’ve already identify.
 Start small and notice the difference.